ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Yes; but, when questioned by him, Denny denied knowing anything of their plans, and would not give his real opinion about it.
-He did not repeat his persuasion of their not marrying--and from that, I am inclined to hope, he might have been misunderstood before."
+He did not repeat his persuasion of their not marrying -- and from that, I am inclined to hope, he might have been misunderstood before."

 "And till Colonel Forster came himself, not one of you entertained a doubt, I suppose, of their being really married?"

 "How was it possible that such an idea should enter our brains?
-I felt a little uneasy--a little fearful of my sister's happiness with him in marriage, because I knew that his conduct had not been always quite right.
+I felt a little uneasy -- a little fearful of my sister's happiness with him in marriage, because I knew that his conduct had not been always quite right.
 My father and mother knew nothing of that; they only felt how imprudent a match it must be.
 Kitty then owned, with a very natural